 7. Use Best Offer

 Make use of the ‘Best Offer’ feature if the seller is offering it.
-Even if you send a silly offer the seller may send you a counter-offer with a price he/she would be happy with.
+Even if you send a silly offer the seller may send you a counter-offer with a price he or she would be happy with.
 They wouldn’t use this option if they weren’t open to accepting lower offers.

 8. Ditching the Middle Men

-This tip is against eBay’s terms of service so use a little common sense here. eBay will charge a seller Final Value Fees (FVFs) which basically means that for whatever they sell their item for eBay will take a cut of the profits.
+This tip is against eBay’s terms of service, so use a little common sense here. eBay will charge a seller Final Value Fees (FVFs), which basically means that for whatever they sell their item for, eBay will take a cut of the profits.
+And on top of that, PayPal will take a slice as well.
 On an expensive guitar this can amount to a significant chunk of change.

 If both you and the seller have a reputable feedback score you can try and come to a deal outside of eBay.
 Offer them 5-10% less on the condition that you ditch eBay and complete the deal yourselves.
-The result is that you get a cheaper deal and the seller gets rid of his item for the same price as if he were to pay FVFs on it through eBay.
+The result is that you have to part with less money, and the seller gets rid of his item for the same money (or better!) than if he were to have solid it through eBay.

 You can even go one step further and ditch PayPal to get an even cheaper deal.
 You can save the seller another 5-10% by paying without PayPal.